 Emma-Jane grew up in East London and moved to Norwich in 2004 to study at the University Of East Anglia.
 After graduating with a degree in Philosophy and attaining qualifications in Japanese language, she embarked on a Masters degree in Art, Design and Education, this time studying at Norwich University of the Arts.

 It was around this time that Emma-Jane met her fellow ‘Mints (including her husband) and Cheesemint Productions was formed.
 While she doesn’t mind being in front of the camera, she prefers the practical aspects of filmmaking and enjoys camera work, audio, set dressing and prop/costume design.

 Emma-Jane is also a freelance writer.
-She is a contributor to the games site, GameByte and was once a regular games columnist for pop culture site, Forces Of Geek.
+She is a contributor to the games site, GameByte and former games columnist for pop culture site, Forces Of Geek.
 Gaming is one of her passions alongside filmmaking but she also loves reading, writing, playing boardgames, TTRPGs, going to the cinema, listening to music and baking.
 Her interests also include philosophy, science, language and linguistics, space, art and Japanese culture.

 Her dream project is to direct a film based on the Gap Sequence novels by Stephen Donaldson.

 Adam grew up in Norfolk, developing a desire to make moving images by watching them.
 A firm obsessive of the current obsession, Adam is shaped by the things he watches, reads and plays.
 Without these obsessions Adam may not have developed the bonds that he did with the other 'Mints and so wouldn't be writing this bio right.
 So love the stuff you love and share that love with others that love it too.